The Rebel Yell

 Just about everyone thinks he or she knows what the Rebel Yell sounded like.
 Movies and television have provided us their versions, but no one knows for sure what this battle cry sounded like.
 Or … do we know today exactly how the actual Rebel Yell sounded?

 The Rebel Yell was first heard at The Battle of First Bull Run (First Manassas) on July 21, 1861.
-At an important part of the fight, as Confederate forces were failing, Rebel reinforcements arrived on the battlefield.
-The Confederates were able to rally and Thomas Jonathan Jackson gave the order; “Charge, men and yell like furies!”
+At an important part of the fight and as Confederate forces were failing, Rebel reinforcements arrived on the battlefield.
+Thomas Jonathan Jackson gave the order: “Charge, men and yell like furies!”
+The Confederates were able to rally, presumably while yelling like furies, and the Rebel Yell was born.

 Confederate Lieutenant Richard Lewis, Fourth South Carolina Volunteers, wrote the following words describing the action at First Bull Run in a letter dated July 24, 1861 (bold added by your BlogMaster):